 - Reliability test to find app weaknesses and reduce the number of failures during deployment.

 Performance is paramount for any SaaS application.
-Performance of each app module should be tested alongside the workflow.
+The performance of each app module should be tested alongside the workflow.
 In addition, testers can determine bandwidth performance that’s expected in the work process.

 The team may estimate the application’s ability to handle loads and find the maximum load by putting high loads on the system.
 SaaS product testing with an emphasis on performance is essential for the success of a SaaS provider.